-The Oregon Country Fair – A magical, musical weekend for kids of all ages.
+The Oregon Country Fair: A magical, musical weekend for all ages

 Are you looking for a lively weekend that will entertain the whole family?